muxyz/website/index.md

 platform.
 </p>

-<p>Today's operating systems were created for humans to complete tasks and
-work, later reshaped by the internet and repurposed for entertainment and social networks.
+<p>Today's operating systems were created for humans to complete tasks and work, later reshaped by the internet and
-They were not built based on the way we live our lives or interact with people and the world around us.
+repurposed for entertainment and social networks.
+They were not built based on how we live our lives or the way we interact with people and the world around us.
 </p>

 <p>We're reimagining an OS from the ground up.
 Geared towards multiplayer first experiences, interaction through text and